-Rachel Bush, Wife Of NFL Star Jordan Poyer, Spills Out Of Micro-Orange Thonged Bikini
+Rachel Bush, Wife Of NFL Star Jordan Poyer, Spills Out Of Micro Orange Thong Bikini

 “Keep posting them baby girl.
 That star is on the rise!”

-“Oh my god you’re very very very very very very beautiful Rachel i love your eyes,” another follower wrote with a series of heart-eye emojis.
+“Oh my god you’re very very very very very very beautiful Rachel i love your eyes,” another follower wrote with a series of heart-eye emoji.

-Earlier this year, the 21-year-old opened up about her life in an interview with Little Miss Compact, where she chatted about a number of topics including how she got started in modeling and what beauty means to her.
+Earlier this year, the 21-year-old opened up about her life in an interview with Little Miss Compact where she chatted about a number of topics, including how she got started in modeling and what beauty means to her.

 “I grew up being raised as a tomboy.
 I would ride dirt bikes four wheelers etc!
 All that fun outdoor stuff!
 Beauty for me means natural.
 Natural beauty is the most beautiful!
 I went through a phase where I would load on the makeup and fake tanners etc,” she shared.
 “It took me a while to realize that I looked my best natural with just a little makeup for enhancements!
 So “beauty” for me means minimal makeup and embracing your natural features.”